-- A. Minimum size: Eighteen inches (18"). - B. Fishing year: The recreational haddock fishery shall operate on a May 1 through April 30 fishing year. - C. Possession limit: - There is no recreational possession limit for haddock provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of haddock. - 2.
-Vessels in possession of a federal permit authorizing the recreational harvest of haddock in federal waters may harvest, possess, or land haddock in state waters in the amount equal to the federal regulations.
+- A. Minimum size: Eighteen inches (18"), whether caught within the jurisdiction of this State or otherwise. - B. Fishing year: The recreational haddock fishery shall operate on a May 1 through April 30 fishing year.

+- There is no recreational possession limit for haddock provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of haddock. - 2.
+Vessels in possession of a federal permit authorizing the recreational harvest of haddock in federal waters may harvest haddock in state waters in the amount equal to the federal regulations.

-- A. Minimum size: Sixteen inches (16"). - B. Fishing year: The commercial haddock fishery shall operate on a May 1 through April 30 fishing year. - C. Possession limit: - There is no commercial possession limit for haddock provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of haddock. - 2.
-Vessels in possession of a federal permit authorizing the commercial harvest of haddock in federal waters may harvest, possess, or land haddock in state waters in the amount equal to the federal regulations.
+- A. Minimum size: Sixteen inches (16"), whether caught within the jurisdiction of this State or otherwise. - B. Fishing year: The commercial haddock fishery shall operate on a May 1 through April 30 fishing year. - C. Possession limit:

+- 1. There is no commercial possession limit for haddock provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of haddock. - 2.
+Vessels in possession of a federal permit authorizing the commercial harvest of haddock in federal waters may harvest haddock in state waters in the amount equal to the federal regulations.